serverless/compose/README.md

 ## Beta version

-This repository contains a beta version of a new Serverless Framework feature: multi-service deployments.
+This repository contains a beta version of a Serverless Framework Compose: a new feature providing multi-service deployments.

-While in beta, the feature is in a separate repository and NPM package.
-Eventually it will be merged in the main `serverless` CLI and project.
+While in beta, this feature is in a separate repository and NPM package.
+Eventually, it will be merged in the main `serverless` CLI and project.

-We use GitHub issues to discuss ideas and features: we encourage you to **subscribe** to GitHub repository notifications and get involved in discussions.
+We use GitHub issues to discuss ideas and features.
+We encourage you to:

+- **watch** the GitHub repository to be notified of releases and discussions
+- get involved in GitHub issues

 ## Installation